 The per capita income in Bloomington in 2018 was $23,816, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,264 for a family of four.
 However, Bloomington contains both very wealthy and poor people as well.
 Bloomington also has one of the higher rates of people living in poverty in the nation, with 35.28% of its population below the federal poverty line.

 Bloomington is a very ethnically-diverse city.
 The people who call Bloomington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomington residents report their race to be White, followed by Asian.
-Important ancestries of people in Bloomington include Irish, English, Italian, and Polish.
+Important ancestries of people in Bloomington include German, Irish, English, Italian, and European.

 The most common language spoken in Bloomington is English.
 Other important languages spoken here include Chinese and Spanish.